 |Increase font size | Decrease font size | Printable version|

 This guide provides a general overview of what to expect if you have a special education or other Office of Superintendent of Public Instruction (OSPI) hearing before the Office of Administrative Hearings (OAH).
 What actually happens at your hearing may be different depending on the type of hearing and the unique circumstances of your case.
 The Administrative Law Judge (ALJ) will give you instructions about how your hearing will proceed at the prehearing conference and/or beginning of the hearing.

 Words highlighted below have been defined in our Glossary of Legal Terms.
 Just click on the highlighted word and you will jump to its definition on the glossary page.
 When possible, we have also highlighted specific laws and regulations for you to review.

-If you have further questions, contact OAH at the telephone number listed on your Notice of Hearing or Scheduling Notice.
+If you have further questions, contact the telephone number listed on your Scheduling Notice or Notice of Hearing.

 For all OSPI hearings except special education and nonresident student transfer cases (see below), a hearing is started by sending a letter to the Administrative Resource Services office of OSPI.
-For most types of cases, it is sufficient if the letter includes: the appellant’s name, address and telephone number), the opposing party (the name of the school district, or office within OSPI whose actions are contested) and the action challenged.
+For most types of cases, it is sufficient if the letter includes: the appellant’s name, address, and telephone number, the opposing party (the name of the school district, or part of the OSPI agency whose actions are contested), and the action challenged.
 The letter should be mailed to:

 Office of the Superintendent of Public Instruction

-When OSPI receives a request for hearing it forwards the request to the ALJ who is the OAH/OSPI Caseload Coordinator.
-The caseload coordinator assigns an ALJ.
+When OSPI receives a request for hearing it forwards the request to the Office of Administrative Hearings (OAH) OSPI Caseload Coordinator.
+The Caseload Coordinator assigns an ALJ.
 A prehearing telephone conference and hearing date are selected.
-A Scheduling Notice containing both of these dates and additional information is mailed to each party identified in the request for hearing, together with a copy of the request for hearing.
-In special education cases a list of low cost legal advocacy services is provided.
-Either party may request a continuance of the prehearing conference or the hearing.
+A Scheduling Notice containing both of these dates and additional information is mailed to each party identified in the request for hearing, together with a copy of the hearing request.
+In special education cases, a list of legal resources is provided.
+Either party may request a continuance of the prehearing conference or the hearing for good cause.

-Prehearing Conference The prehearing conference is conducted by telephone and is used to discuss the potential length of the hearing, a location for the hearing, the issues to be decided, the order of presentation, and any other matters that will contribute to an efficient proceeding.
+The prehearing conference is conducted by telephone and is used to discuss the potential length of the hearing, a location for the hearing, the issues to be decided, the order of presentation, and any other matters that will contribute to an efficient hearing.

-The ALJ issues a prehearing order that summarizes the prehearing conference and sets deadlines.
-Each party should be careful to review the order and comply with its terms.
-At the prehearing conference, the ALJ will set a date (usually five business days before the hearing) by which each party is required to identify witnesses and provide copies of documents or other exhibits, to the ALJ and to the opposing party (the documents are also called exhibits).
-Failure to exchange the documents may result in the document or witness being excluded from the hearing.
+The ALJ issues a Prehearing Order that summarizes the prehearing conference and sets forth deadlines.
+Each party should carefully review the Prehearing Order and comply with its terms.
+At the prehearing conference, the ALJ will set a date (usually five business days before the hearing) by which each party is required to identify witnesses and provide copies of documents to the ALJ and the opposing party (the documents are also called exhibits).
+Failure to exchange the documents may result in the document being excluded from the hearing.

-It is useful to create a hearing notebook for use during the hearing.
-The notebook should contain a list of questions for each witness, including questions for the other party's witnesses (cross examination).
-It is also useful to place a copy of each exhibit about which a witness will testify, immediately after that witness' questions.
+It is useful to create a hearing notebook for your use during the hearing.
+The notebook should contain a list of questions for every witness, including questions for the other party's witnesses (cross examination).
+It is also useful to use exhibit numbers in your questions if you intend to ask a witness about a particular exhibit.

-Each party must arrange for the party's own witnesses to appear at the hearing.
-The ALJ may authorize a witness to appear by telephone if it is necessary.
-If a witness is reluctant to attend, the ALJ may issue a subpoena to compel the person's attendance.
+Each party must arrange for their own witnesses to appear at the hearing.
+The ALJ may authorize a witness to appear by telephone if necessary.
+If a witness is reluctant to attend, the ALJ may issue a subpoena to compel the person’s attendance.

 Arrive at the hearing early enough to start the hearing at the scheduled time.
 At the beginning of the hearing the ALJ will introduce the parties and the procedural background of the case.
-The ALJ will describe the procedure that will be followed.
+He or she will describe the procedure that will be followed.
 The parties shall present their cases in the order previously agreed upon, or in the order designated by the ALJ.
 In some types of OSPI hearings, the proceedings are reported by a court reporter.
 In other types of OSPI hearings, the proceedings are digitally recorded by the ALJ.

 At the hearing, the ALJ will receive exhibits, hear testimony, and consider the parties' arguments.
-Testimony is given under oath or affirmation.
-Each party has a right to question the witnesses presented by the other party.
-Depending upon the specific type of hearing, each party may be assisted by an attorney, accompanied and advised by a lay advocate, or the party may represent her/him/itself.
+Testimony is given under oath or affirmation and each party has a right to question witnesses presented by the other party.
+Depending upon the specific type of hearing, each party may be represented by an attorney, accompanied and advised by a lay advocate, or the party may represent her/him/itself.

-The Decision At the conclusion of the hearing the ALJ will provide a time frame for issuance of the written decision.
+At the end of the hearing the ALJ will provide a time frame for issuance of the written decision.
 The decision contains three parts: findings of fact, conclusions of law, and an order.
 The decision determines each of the issues identified in the prehearing order.
 The Administrative Procedure Act requires that a decision be mailed no later than 90 days from the close of record.
 RCW 34.05.461(8).
-In special education cases filed by Parents, a decision must be issued within 75 days of the request for hearing.
+In special education cases, a decision must generally be issued within 75 days of the request for hearing.
 This deadline may be extended by the ALJ upon the request of a party.
 WAC 392-172A-05110(3).
-In special education discipline cases, unless the deadline has been extended.
-Extensions of the decision due date are not available for special education discipline cases.
-(WAC 392-172-350(5) and WAC 392-172-356(3)).
+In special education discipline cases, the deadline for the ALJ to issue the written decision is shortened to 10 school days after the hearing, and this deadline may not be extended.
+WAC 392-172A-05160(3)(a).